Triumph-Adler Advert - April 1981

 Nominally launched in the UK in early 1981 - at around the time of this advert - Practical Computing didn't actually review it until February of the following year, when it was still calling it "one of the latest [micros] to join to flood".

-In fact, when Practical Computing tried to take apart its review machine, it noticed a significant amount of metal foil used for electrical screening as well as the presence of a "Heath-Robinson" earthing bar near the video socket with the screen of the printer cable attached to it - perhaps signs of last-minute fixes for interference issues.
+In fact, when Practical Computing tried to take apart its review machine, it noticed a significant amount of metal foil used for electrical screening as well as the presence of a "Heath-Robinson" earthing bar near the video socket with the screen of the printer cable attached to it - perhaps signs of late changes to fix interference issues.

 Either way, it's a fairly standard machine with 48K RAM, but which ran CP/M on an Intel 8085A processor, rather than the more usual Z80.